Ever want to be a professor at Hogwarts? Well, this is nothing like that. But, we imagine it’s just as fun!

 - Ability to contribute to the HPA’s long-term, big-picture strategic planning.

 - Strong project management skills and an ability to balance multiple tasks while delivering quality work on schedule.

 - Demonstrated ability to work independently and manage multiple priorities.

-- Excellent organizational and communications skills.
+- Excellent organizational skills.